 In the 1990s, business focus on customer satisfaction was in its infancy and the satisfaction decline between 1994 and 1997 came at a time when profits were generated from efficiencies in production rather than from satisfied customers.
 As the profitability from customer satisfaction and customer retention became more apparent, except for the financial crisis in 2009, a long period of strong economic growth and increasing customer satisfaction followed.
 However, both economic growth and customer satisfaction began to flatten about a decade ago.
 Since 2019, there has been a sharp decline in customer satisfaction.

 There are several reasons for the flattening and subsequent decline of customer satisfaction.
 While COVID-19 has certainly played a role, the fall in customer satisfaction began before the advent of the pandemic.
 From 2010 to 2019, about 70% of the companies tracked by ACSI had declining or flat customer satisfaction scores.
-Since then, American customers have become even more dissatisfied.
-As of the fourth quarter 2021, almost 80% of the companies have now failed to increase the satisfaction of their customers since 2010.
+Since then, American customers became even more dissatisfied.
+As of the fourth quarter 2021, almost 80% of the companies failed to increase the satisfaction of their customers since 2010.

 While companies today have more data about their customers, the analytics employed to turn data into information are for the most part not good enough.
 Customer satisfaction data have certain characteristics that make it difficult to obtain accurate estimates, to pinpoint what aspects of the customer experience need attention, and to gauge the financial impact of actions contemplated.
 Traditional statistical methods assume normal frequency distributions among the residuals, moderate multicollinearity, and low levels of data noise.
 Customer satisfaction data don’t meet these assumptions.